An Augsburg Garrison Extension

 Besides the fighter-bombers that could be nuclear-equipped, the Lechfeld had a further nuclear burden to carry: this was, beginning in the middle of the 1960s, the warhead storage for the Pershing 1 Battlefield Support Missiles.
 The Flugkörpergeschwader 1 (FKG 1) of the Bundesluftwaffe, stationed at nearby Landsberg/Lech since 1963, was armed with surface-to-surface medium-range Pershing 1a missiles (mounted by a set of wheeled vehicles based on the M656 five-ton-truck) with a range of approx. 740 km.
 Their nuclear warheads (a minimum of 36) were stored in the Fliegerhorst Lechfeld area.
-The FKG 1 was decommissioned on 04/10/1990.
+The FKG 1 was disbanded on 31/12/1991.

 The Special Ammunition Site (SAS)